otaaaviio/ChatterBeats/TERMS_OF_SERVICE.md

 # Terms of Service

 ## Introduction
-Welcome to OtaBot.
+Welcome to ChatterBeats.
 By using our bot, you agree to comply with and be bound by the following terms and conditions.
 Please read these terms carefully.

 ## Use of Our Service
 - **Eligibility**: You must be at least 13 years old to use our bot.